yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/gcp.md

   - Add the appropriate IP addresses to the **Source IP ranges** field.
   - Enter a comma-delimited list of TCP ports 22, 8800, 80 to the **Protocol and ports** field.
 If required, also add TCP ports for a self-managed configuration.

-## Provision instance for Yugabyte Platform
+## Provision instance for YugabyteDB Anywhere

-You need to create an instance to run Yugabyte Platform.
+You need to create an instance to run YugabyteDB Anywhere.
 To do this, from your project's main page, navigate to **Compute Engine > VM instances**, click **Create**, and then follow instructions provided in [Virtual machine instances](https://cloud.google.com/compute/docs/instances) in the GCP documentation.
 When creating instances:

 - Select a region as, for example, us-west1.
 - Select a zone as, for example, us-west1-b.